• Skip to primary navigation

 • Add the active dry yeast to the milk mixture and allow to sit for 10 minutes, or until a foam forms on top.

 • While the yeast is proofing in the milk, add the flour, baking powder, and salt to a mixing bowl of a stand mixer.
-Once the milk mixture is ready, add it to the flour mixture and mix until well combined.
-Use a dough hook to knead the dough on medium for about 10 minutes.

 • Lightly grease a large bowl and add the dough.
 Cover tightly with a plastic wrap and leave in a warm, dry place for one hour, or until doubled in size.

 • Lightly flour a flat surface and place the dough on your surface.
-Roll out until it is roughly 16 x 11 inches – this does not need to be accurate.
+Roll out until it is roughly 16 x 11 inches – this does not need to be completely accurate.

 • Stir the butter mixture vigorously, then spread on the dough, leaving a small border around the edges.
 You won’t need all the butter, reserve the remaining butter.
 Spread the cinnamon sugar mixture over the butter and gently press down to adhere.